Ozone Depleting Substance/Synthetic Greenhouse Gas Equipment Licences (EQPL)

 Australia bans the import of HCFC refrigeration and air conditioning equipment

-Since 18 May 2011, the import of most air conditioning equipment containing HCFC or designed to operate on HCFCs have been denied entry unless the equipment is exempt under the Regulations.
+The import of most air conditioning equipment containing HCFC or CFC or designed to operate on HCFCs or CFCs is prohibited except in a small number of cases where the equipment is exempted under the Regulations.

 Click on the headings below to find out more information.

-An ODS/SGG equipment licence (EQPL) is required if an entity wishes to import equipment that contains ozone depleting substances or synthetic greenhouse gasses into Australia, including refrigeration and/or air conditioning equipment that contains a hydrofluorocarbon (HFC) or hydrochlorofluorocarbon (HCFC) refrigerant.
+An ODS/SGG equipment licence (EQPL) is required if an entity wishes to import refrigeration and air conditioning equipment that contains a hydrochlorofluorocarbon (HCFC), or equipment that contains hydrofluorocarbon (HFC), perfluorocarbon (PFC) or sulfur hexafluoride (SF6).

-An ODS/SGG equipment licence (EQPL) may be required even if the air conditioner or refrigeration equipment is incorporated into another object, e.g. a car, caravan, or another vehicle (including earth moving equipment).
+An ODS/SGG equipment licence (EQPL) may be required even if the equipment, such as an air conditioner or refrigerator, is incorporated into another object, e.g. a car, caravan, or another vehicle (including earth moving equipment).
 It is an offence under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 to import ODS/SGG equipment without a licence.

-Importers are strongly advised to contact the Import Operations Section at firstname.lastname@example.org or by calling 02 6274 1373, to discuss the exemption prior to the importation of the items and before payment of the non-refundable licence application fee.
+To discuss whether an exemption may apply please contact the Import Operations Section prior to the importation of the items and before payment of the non-refundable licence application fee.

 For more information about whether an ODS/SGG equipment licence (EQPL) is needed in your circumstances see:

 Applications should be lodged as early as possible, prior to the proposed goods being imported.